mazzeman/sims_data/FocalPlaneData/README.txt

 was 3.7.9

 The CatSimData directory contains a text file which includes the CatSim-predicted positions of the sources from PhoSimData/.
+It also contains the InstanceCataog used to generate PhoSimData/.
 Note: because the optical model in obs_lsstSim will eventually be updated to include a better model of refraction through the r filter, only the RA, Dec columns from this catalog should be used.
 These RA, Dec columns are the RA, Dec directly passed into PhoSim (so: they are "observed" RA, Dec, which differs from ICRS RA, Dec by terms which represent the motion of the Earth).